Youth In Mission – Missionary Childhood Association

 A Gift of Education in Indonesia

-Sister Elizabeth Lindawati, a Daughter of Charity of Saint Vincent De Paul, who runs the Santa Marta Kindergarten in Jawa Timur, Indonesia, with her Missionary Sisters, explains,
+Sister Elizabeth Lindawati, a Daughter of Charity of Saint Vincent De Paul, runs the Santa Marta Kindergarten in Jawa Timur, Indonesia, with her Missionary Sisters, explains,

 “There are many poor children who learn and are healthy because of Santa Maria Kindergarten.
 The economic conditions of their families are so poor that many of them arrive suffering from malnutrition.
 They cannot learn if they are weak.
 Most of them cannot pay the school fee.”